-The YMCA Veggie Van is West Michigan’s first and only mobile farmers market.
-The Veggie Van runs year round, making daily stops in urban neighborhoods throughout Grand Rapids, assuring that fruits and vegetables are available to people who otherwise have limited access to fresh produce.
+The YMCA Veggie Vans are West Michigan’s first and only mobile farmers markets.
+Our Veggie Vans run year round, making daily stops in urban neighborhoods throughout Grand Rapids, Muskegon, and Ottawa County, ensuring that fruits and vegetables are available to people who otherwise have limited access to fresh produce.
 We sell locally grown, top-quality fruits and vegetables at reduced prices.
 Additionally, we accept SNAP, WIC, and Senior Project Fresh/Market FRESH benefits.

 Every week we’ll bring you the very best of what our local farmers and community has to offer!
 This may include produce samplings, featured recipes, community events, etc.

 We primarily purchase our fruits and veggies from local farmers and supplement our supply by partnering with local grocery stores.

 Ham Family Farm

 Our market participates in multiple food assistance programs to meet the needs of our community.
 Below is a list and description of the programs we participate in.